n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

-  - The first consonant of a syllable is always the base consonant, excluding a consonant that is part of an initial "Kinzi"-forming sequence (if it is present).
+  - The first consonant of a syllable is always the base consonant, excluding a consonant that is part of an initial <samp>"Kinzi"</samp>-forming sequence (if it is present).

 > Note: For comparison with the General Indic shaping model, this
 > characteristic would correspond to `BASE_POS_FIRST`.

-  - "Kinzi" is always encoded as a syllable-initial sequence, but it is reordered.
-The final position of "Kinzi" is immediately after the base consonant.
+  - <samp>"Kinzi"</samp> is always encoded as a syllable-initial sequence, but it is reordered.
+The final position of <samp>"Kinzi"</samp> is immediately after the base consonant.

 > Note: For comparison with the General Indic shaping model, the Kinzi